motanelson/super.planet.mono/README.md

-form to create cpp code id a form of simply formula
+encode to 16 code page